Long-tailed koel: Feeding

-Long-tailed cuckoo eat mostly insects.
-They also eat bird eggs and nestling birds, adult birds as large as sparrows, New Zealand bellbirds and thrushes, and lizards.
-They occasionally eat fruit and seeds.
+The long-tailed koel mostly eats insects.
+It also eat bird eggs and nestling birds, adult birds as large as sparrows, New Zealand bellbirds and thrushes, and lizards.
+It occasionally eats fruit and seeds.
 Young birds are fed insects by their host parents.

-Long-tailed cuckoo hardly ever forage on the ground however they do forage and the top of trees or in shrubs.
+The long-tailed koel hardly ever forage on the ground and instead forage at the top of trees or in shrubs.
 Foraging is mainly done at night.

 Predators

-Long-tailed cuckoo are an at risk species in New Zealand and are very uncommon.
+Long-tailed koels are an at risk species in New Zealand and are very uncommon.
 Predators include rats and stoats.

 In culture

-Māori believed that the arrival of long-tailed cuckoos indicated that it was time to plant sweet potato or kumara, and that their departure meant it was time to harvest them.
+Māori believed that the arrival of long-tailed cuckoos indicated that it was time to plant sweet potato or kūmara, and that their departure meant it was time to harvest them.